BobbyHo/todo-app/README.md

 Use "todoclient [command] --help" for more information about a command.
 ```
-By default, the client tries to connect to "127.0.0.1:12345".
-If the server is running in another VM or machine, you could specify the server IP addres by using the -s flag.
+By default, the client tries to connect to `127.0.0.1:12345`.
+If the server is running in another VM or on another machine, specify the server address by using the `-s` flag.
 For example:
 ```bash
 ./todoclient adduser -u "test-user-A" -s "10.0.0.47:12345"
 ```

-Also, -u (--username) is required for all the commands.
+The `-u` (`--username`) flag is required for all commands.

 ### adduser
-The adduser command must be called first before using other todo commands.
-An example of adduser command is the following:
+The `adduser` command must be called before using other todo commands.
+For example:
 ```bash
 ./todoclient adduser -u "test-user-A"
 Added user successfully: